dirtysalt/dirtysalt.github.io/srt-to-book-resources/markdown/srt-Informal History of Physics - YouTube-source.md

  popping up in different places by

  the way one thing that was also a confusion

  that lasted a long time was

+ the question of antimatter

+ and where was the antimatter in the universe because

+ the the most obvious theories the big bang would produce equal amounts of matter and antimatter it

+ was discovered in 1964 a thing called cp violation

+ also

+ related to time reversal violation it's

+ a phenomenon whereby there's sort of a difference between particles

+ most things about particles

+ and antiparticles the same but some particles

+ and antiparticles have a strain have some strange small differences particularly

+ the neutral k on so the original example

+ um

+ but

+ in any case there was still this mystery

+ and when i was a kid still a big mystery

+ why is there more matter you

+ know why don't we see a bunch of you

+ know could there be antimatter galaxies

+ could the andromeda galaxy be made of antimatter we didn't know actually

+# Chapter 10

+ that lasted a long time was